Instruments

 Shine

-My piccolo, and my usual instrument of the flute family when I’m jamming.
+My piccolo, and my usual instrument of the flute family when I’m jamming (as opposed to playing in actual session).
 I’ve had this piccolo since I was in middle school, but only when I started playing music again in 2001 did it finally pick up a name–more or less due to the Great Big Sea song “Everything Shines”.
-Shine’s case says “Armstrong” on the side.
+I note that Shine’s actual full name is “Shine the Window-Shatterer”, also partially due to Great Big Sea, and in particular due to the difficulty of hitting high G on a piccolo when you’re trying to play “Salmon Tails Up The Water”.

 Silver